 "Where are you going?"
 "To the Sign of the Sled," he panted.

 "We've stood by you, Glenister, and you can't quit us like this," said one, angrily.
 "The trail to town is good, and we'll take it if you do."
-Roy saw they feared he was deserting, feared that he had heard some alarming rumor of which they did not know.
+Roy say they feared he was deserting, feared that he had heard some alarming rumor and we'll take it if you do."
+Roy say they feared he was deserting, feared that he had heard some alarming rumor of which they did not know.

 "We'll let the mine go, boys, for I can't ask you to do what I refuse to do myself, and yet it's not fear that's sending me.
-There's a woman in danger and I MUST go.
+There's a woman in danger and I must go.
 She courted ruin to save us all, risked her honor to try and right a wrong-and-I'm afraid of what has happened while we were fighting here.
 I don't ask you to stay till I come back-it wouldn't be square, and you'd better go while you have a chance.
 As for me-I gave up the old claim once-I can do it again."
 He swung himself to the horse's back, settled into the saddle, and rode out through the lane of belted men.